 - Best Technical Integration Award and high scores for indoor air quality; U.S. Department of Energy Challenge Home Student Design Competition (member of the Penn State building enclosure team), 2013–2014

-- Editorial Board Member, Journal of Architectural Research and Development (JARD), since 2017
+- Editorial Board Member, MDPI, Progress in Energy & Fuels, Insight–Energy Science, Journal of Architectural Research and Development (JARD), Facilities at Emerald Insight, 2018-2021

 - ENGY 640: Independent Guided Project